Vuk Jeremić: People's Party

 In the aftermath of the presidential election, though his result of little less than 6% was quite disappointing, he announced formation of a party.
 He gathered support for such move mainly from conservative intellectuals who were opposing Vučić's government, and were previously tied with DSS (most notably Sanda Rašković-Ivić, a former DSS president).
 He formed the People's Party in October 2017.
 The party is positioned as a centre-right political organisation, which cooperates closely with Saša Janković's Movement of Free Citizens.
 People's Party currently polls around 4%, which is considered a good result since the party was recently formed.
 In late March 2021, Jeremić stated his opposition to the legalisation of civil unions.
 In May 2022, Jeremić expressed his opposition to sanctions against Russia following the Russian invasion of Ukraine.
-Under Jeremic's leadership, party shifted to far right positions, espoused ever more nationalist and anti-EU agenda, with issues of Kosovo's status and Serbian sovereignty-ism at the core of its message.
+After 2023, the party shifted to far right positions, espoused ever more nationalist and anti-EU agenda, with issues of Kosovo's status and Serbian sovereignty-ism at the core of its message.
 On general elections in December 2023, People's Party won only 0.88 percent of votes.

+Since leaving the People's Party presidency, Jeremić has established connections with Aleksandar Vučić and the Serbian Progressive Party.